15 Fun San Antonio Museums With Free Admission

 Free Days At San Antonio Missions National Park

 You can always roam around the San Antonio Missions National Historical Park at no cost, plus you can also participate in regularly scheduled ranger-led programs and park films.
-But if you will join guided tours or additional enhanced tour experiences you’ll have to pay additional costs.
+But if you want to join guided tours or additional enhanced tour experiences, you’ll have to pay additional costs.

 WEBSITE | San Antonio, TX 78214